 The purpose of the "Computational Project" is to provide an opportunity for you to study a topic of your choice in greater depth.
 The general guideline for your choice of project is that it should have something to do with electrodynamics, and there should be some degree of computation or analysis with the project.
 The completed project will include a short write-up and a ~20min presentation to the class.
-You any design your own project or use one of the following list (which will be updated throughout the term).
+You may design your own project or use one of the following list (which will be updated throughout the term).

-- Evaluate the ewald sum of various ionic crystals using Maple or a programing language.
-(Template available in Fortan code.)
-Work out the details of the finite difference or finite element methods.
-Work out the details of the hyperfine Hamiltonian as discussed in Chapter 5 of Jackson.
-Work out the details of Jackson problem 7.2 and related problems.
-Work out the details of Jackson problem 7.2 and related problems.
-Work out the details of Telection and refraction from birefringent materials.
-Analyze the Kramers-Kronig transform of some optical data or calculations.
-Determine the classical electrodynamics associated with an infrared or optical laser.
-Analyze the radiation intensity and spectrum from an interesting source such as an atomic or molecular transition, a free electron laser, etc. Work out the details of Jackson problem 14.15.
+- Evaluate the Ewald sum of various ionic crystals using Maple or a programing language.
+(Template available in Fortran code.) - Work out the details of the finite difference or finite element methods. - Work out the details of the hyperfine Hamiltonian as discussed in Chapter 5 of Jackson. - Work out the details of Jackson problem 7.2 and related problems. - Work out the details of reflection and refraction from birefringent materials. - Analyze the Kramers-Kronig transform of some optical data or calculations. - Determine the classical electrodynamics associated with an infrared or optical laser. - Analyze the radiation intensity and spectrum from an interesting source such as an atomic or molecular transition, a free electron laser, etc. - Work out the details of Jackson problem 14.15.